From Duck Duck Goose to snowball fights to tetherball, here are kids playground games that are no longer played.

 We had no idea the game we were playing contained a slur in the title.
 None of us knew that slur and none of the recess monitors or teachers who saw us playing the game ever pointed it out.
 Blissful ignorance for us, I suppose.

 Today’s kids can’t use the word queer (which is a good thing, obviously) or tackle each other so this one is gone, quite certainly for the best.

 8 | Punch Buggy

-It’s a shame kids can’t punch kids anymore when they see a VW, because today’s sassy VW colors would provide a great educational opportunity.
+It’s a shame kids can’t punch kids anymore when they see a VW.
+Today’s sassy VW colors would have provided a great educational opportunity.
 Punch buggy cerulean!
 (WHAM.)
 Punch buggy persimmon!
 (WHAM.)

 9 | Snowball fights